Registration Policies and Procedures

-In addition to regular withdrawal from class(es) by the student, an instructor may initiate a withdrawal from class for failure to attend class, failure to turn in assignments over an extended period of time, or for disciplinary reasons.
+In addition to regular withdrawal from class(es) by the student, an instructor may initiate a course withdrawal for failure to attend classes, failure to turn in assignments over an extended period of time, or for disciplinary reasons.
 In such cases, the instructor must observe regular withdrawal deadlines as published on the Important Dates website.

 Emergency or Hardship Withdrawal from Individual Classes

 In the case of an event that qualifies as an emergency or hardship, a student may request an Emergency or Hardship Withdrawal from an instructor after 50 percent, but before 75 percent of a course is completed.
 An emergency or hardship situation is defined as a significant, unexpected non-academic circumstance beyond the student’s control and is granted at the discretion of the instructor.
 Failing, poor performance in a course, or other academic-related reasons do not constitute circumstances for an emergency withdrawal.

 A student seeking an Emergency or Hardship Withdrawal must consult the instructor and submit the online form by the deadline.
 Substantiating documentation (e.g., doctor’s notes, court documents, death certificates) may be required at the request of the instructor.

 A student who desires to withdraw totally from all classes in a semester are advised to discuss their situation with their faculty advisor and/or IRIS prior to withdrawing.